INTO THE WILD

 We have had several people contact us to ask about their spouses joining but not taking the course.
 We only have room in our vehicles for eight students so spouses who wish to attend will need to navigate the island on foot or on bicycle if maximum enrollment is met.
 The room/board rate for spouses to attend but not participate in photography instruction, critiques and outings is $3,500.

-We are requiring that all students show proof of vaccination before attending this course.
-No exceptions.
+We are requiring that all students show proof of vaccination and booster before attending this course.

 Below is the final class video and slideshow from our workshop on Cumberland Island last year.